CESNET/metacentrum-user-docs/docs/related/collgs/gss_login.md

     "scope": "openid email profile"
     }

-Nový access token lze dále využívat pro dotazy v GSS, novým refresh tokenem nahraďte ten starý.
+You can use the new access token for further requests in GSS, and replace the old refresh token with the new one.

-#### 3. Bezpečné ukládání tokenů
+#### 3. Secure Token Storage
-**Access token**: Ukládejte v paměti (např. v proměnné nebo cache) pouze po dobu, kdy je aktivní.
-Jelikož má kratší platnost, není potřeba jej dlouhodobě uchovávat.

-**Refresh token**: Doporučuje se ukládat do bezpečného úložiště, např. do databáze nebo do šifrovaného úložiště.
-Refresh token má delší platnost, a proto by měl být uložen na bezpečném místě s omezeným přístupem.
+**Access Token**:
+Store in memory (e.g., a variable or cache) only while it is active.
+Since it has a shorter validity period, there is no need for long-term storage.

+**Refresh Token**:
+It is recommended to store in a secure location, such as a database or encrypted storage.

+Since the refresh token has a longer validity period, it should be stored securely with limited access.

-#### 4. Revokování tokenů
+#### 4. Token Revocation

-V případě potřeby lze tokeny revokovat pomocí aplikace na správu účtů, která je odkazována ve spodní části Token portálu.
-Odhlášení (revokace tokenu) se nachází v části Account security > Device activity.
+If necessary, tokens can be revoked using the account management application linked at the bottom of the Token Portal.

+Revocation (logging out) is located under **Account Security > Device Activity**.

-Volbou _Sign out_ se odhlásí vybrané zařízení, volba _Sign out all devices_ slouží pro hromadné odhlášení.
+Use the _Sign out_ option to log out a specific device, or _Sign out all devices_ for a complete logout.

 ![token_revoke.png](token_revoke.png)

-### Výměna tokenů
+### Token Exchange

-V případě, že již pracujete s tokeny z EGI Check-inu, je možné je bez nutnosti dalšího přihlášení vyměnit za tokeny umožňující přístup do systému GSS.
-V takovém případě odešlete platný access token vydaný EGI Check-inem metodou POST na endpoint [https://keycloak.grid.cesnet.cz/realms/collgs/protocol/openid-connect/token](https://keycloak.grid.cesnet.cz/realms/collgs/protocol/openid-connect/token) a do těla požadavku připojíte následující:
+If you are already working with tokens from EGI Check-in, it is possible to exchange them for tokens granting access to the GSS system without further login.
+In this case, send a valid access token issued by EGI Check-in via POST method to the endpoint [https://keycloak.grid.cesnet.cz/realms/collgs/protocol/openid-connect/token](https://keycloak.grid.cesnet.cz/realms/collgs/protocol/openid-connect/token) and attach the following to the request body:

     {
     "client_id": "token-exchange",